 As we made our way back to Caño Island, Wilson told us more about the management of the biological reserve.
-It was first opened in 1976, and has since proven to be a great model for ecotourism.
+It was first opened in 1976, and has since proven to be a great model for ecotourism in Costa Rica.

 There used to be two short hiking trails on the island’s northwest side, but they were shut down to protect the invaluable archaeological relics and the unique stream fish and amphibian species that live there, many of which are found nowhere else in the world.
 Wastewater from ranger station toilets was causing an algae bloom on the coral, so those are closed now as well.

 With the exception of one of the most beautiful Costa Rica beaches we’ve visited, six dive sites and two snorkel areas, the majority of Caño Island is off-limits, with daily visitor numbers strictly limited.

 READ MORE: Top 5 Eco Attractions in Costa Rica

 As a result, Caño Island feels unspoiled and exclusive, with less than 20 people on the expansive beach on the day of our visit.
 Most sat on the benches of the ranger station, or quietly munched snacks at the rustic picnic tables.
 But a few laid out towels on the sand and caught some morning rays, while others (like us) climbed rocks strewn with wildflowers to get more picturesque views of the scenic shoreline.